The COREN now: New developments

 The ‘new’ COREN will offer the space to continue to sustain and establish networks and collaborations connecting to place based systems of health and care.
 It is a collaborative of voluntary, community, faith, and social enterprise (VCFSE) organisations, public advisors, researchers, and practitioners from local health and care systems across the North West Coast of England.

-The purpose of the COREN is to provide a generative and facilitative space platform for the Applied Research Collaborative (ARC) https://arc-nwc.nihr.ac.uk/ programme members to exchange knowledge and expertise, and to learn from each other, in order to support the development, dissemination, and implementation, of health and social care research.
+The purpose of the COREN is to provide a generative and facilitative space platform for the Applied Research Collaborative (ARC) https://arc-nwc.nihr.ac.uk/ programme members and beyond to exchange knowledge and expertise, and to learn from each other, in order to support the development, dissemination, and implementation, of health and social care research.
 It is also a supportive space for new collaborations to be promoted and developed.

 The ‘new’ COREN has the following aims: